vectordotdev/vector/website/content/en/highlights/2021-11-18-implicit-namespacing.md

 We've released automatic namespacing for configuration files, which simplifies namespace configuration for your pipelines.

-As Vector continues to evolves, releasing more configuration-heavy functionality such as an aggregator role and pipelines features, there's often a proliferation in the amount of configuration necessary to run Vector.
+As Vector continues to evolve, releasing more configuration-heavy functionality such as an aggregator role and pipelines features, there's often a proliferation in the amount of configuration necessary to run Vector.
 The ability to organize Vector across multiple files was also lacking in any concrete recommendations